 Helen is a florist.
 She has a website that’s about three years old and is having difficulty tracking her orders.
 Mother’s Day is coming up, one of her biggest days of the year, and she can’t lose business to her competitors - what should she do and how much should she invest?

 Margaret has a successful graphic design agency and a beautiful website (of course she does!).
 But despite her great looking site, Margaret has no idea how to promote her business online.
 A while back she sought out a specialist SEO agency which cost her a fortune, but lately, she isn’t getting much in the way of new business.
 What now?
 Her website is already in great shape so nothing needs to be done here.
-But in order to get new traffic to her site, we would offer to analyse her current SEO set up and provide ongoing monitoring and recommendations for $750 a month.
+But to increase traffic to her site, we would offer to analyse her current SEO set up and provide ongoing monitoring and recommendations for $750 a month.
 We would also recommend implementing a Google AdWords campaign at $1,000 spend per month.

 As you can see, the amount you invest in digital marketing is based on your current situation, the market you're in, and your business requirements.
 Talk to one of our marketing consultants to help steer your business in the right direction, into the future.